If energy needs to be saved, there are good ways to do it.

 Setting standards that do not allow certain bulbs is obviously the same as banning them, even if it politically sounds more suitable to "phase them out"!

-The fact that some citizens for now can get round the regulations by buying "rough service" varieties intended for industrial use, does not of course take away from the regulations still being bans.
+The fact that some citizens for now can get round the regulations by buying "rough service" varieties intended for industrial use, does not of course take away from the regulations in themselves.

-More information and official links to USA, Canada, EU, Australia regulations,
+More information and official links to USA, Canada, EU, Australia legislation,

-also covering individual US and Canada state legislation, and state repeal bills (enacted Texas):
+also covering individual US states including state repeal bills (enacted Texas):

 http://ceolas.net/#li01inx